hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * D﻿elete the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshop)
 * Send back through API Calls to the frontend server the confirmation of the CLEANUP or RESET of the workshop along with the student details (Password)

-4﻿.The frontend server get its different tables updated:
+4﻿.The frontend server gets its different tables updated:

 * T﻿he customer tables shows an inactive status for the participant row.
 The password field has been updated.
 * T﻿he Workshop table gets also updated.
 The capacity field increment the number of available seats.